 \section{Problem Definition}

-This paper considers a dynamic target localization problem where a team of autonomous sensors $u \in \mathcal{U}= [u_1,\cdots,u_n]^\top$ with help from human operators $h \in \mathcal{H}= [h_1,\cdots,h_m]^\top$ estimate the location of a mobile target, see Fig~\ref{fig:HMM_Loc}.
+This paper considers a dynamic target localization problem in which a team of autonomous sensors $u \in \mathcal{U}= [u_1,\cdots,u_n]^\top$ with help from human operators $h \in \mathcal{H}= [h_1,\cdots,h_m]^\top$ estimate the location of a mobile target, see Fig.~\ref{fig:HMM_Loc}.
 The target moves on a 2D terrain $\Theta \subset \real^2$.
-The sensors using e.g., a stereo camera with a limited field of view, provide image data of the target and relative range information between the target and themselves; measurements can also be other types of observations, e.g., bearing measurement.
-We assume that real-time, possibly low-resolution, footage of the target obtained e.g., a UAV flying over the scene is streamed for human observers~\cite{guo2020design}.
+The sensors, e.g., a stereo camera with a limited field of view, provide image data of the target and relative range information between the target and themselves; measurements can also be other types of observations, e.g., bearing measurement.
+We assume that real-time, possibly low-resolution, footage of the target is streamed for human observers, e.g., via a UAV flying over the scene~\cite{guo2020design}.
 Human operators offer spatial sensing about the target's location based on their visual perception of the image data by enclosing the location of the target on the image plane.
-The observations are transmitted to a centralized system for integrating data and estimating the target position.
-It is assumed that there is no exchange of information among team members, thus there is no conditional dependency between the sensors and human observers.
+The observations are transmitted to a centralized system for integrating the data and estimating the target position.
+The observations are based on the following assumption: \begin{assumption} The observations at time $t$ by sensors and human observers are under independent and identically distributed (i.i.d) conditions, and there is no conditional dependency between them due to no information exchange among team members. \end{assumption}